emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

 ### MQTT X Client

 [MQTT X Client](https://mqttx.app) is a cross-platform MQTT desktop client tool.
-It provides users with an easy-to-use graphic interface to allow users to quickly create and test MQTT connections, publish and subscribe MQTT messages.
+It provides users with an easy-to-use graphic interface to allow users to quickly create, test MQTT connections, and publish/subscribe MQTT messages.

-Before you test, download and install the MQTT X Client:
+Before you test, download, and install the MQTT X Client:

 1. Download the installation package from the application store or [MQTT X website](https://mqttx.app/) based on your operating system.
 2. Install the MQTT X Client.
 For detailed instructions, see [MQTT X - Installation](https://mqttx.app/docs/downloading-and-installation).